chartpath/ramses-elasticsearch/readme.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/2/20/Pinball_Dot_Matrix_Display_-_Demolition_Man.JPG" alt="Scoring" width=240 align=right hspace=30 />

-For example, let's say we have a leaderboard app that considers the top 5 countries as "gold medallists", the next 5 as "silver" and the 5 after that as "bronze".
-Maybe we also want to filter out the noise from the other fields since we only care about one particular metric.
+For example, let's say we have a leaderboard app that classifies the top 5 countries as "gold medallists", the next 5 as "silver" and the 5 after that as "bronze".
+Maybe we only care about on particular metrics, and want to filter out the noise from the other fields.
 Here are some examples of how to do that.

 ##### "Gold medal" countries for women's participation in the labour market:
 ```bash